Simulation of open quantum systems via low-depth convex unitary evolutions: Demonstrations of Scalable Random-Unitary Simulations

-The probabilities associated with each unitary of the depolarizing channel are able to be sampled efficiently.
-However, due to each of these operations belonging to the Clifford group \cite{gottesman_theory_1998}, this simulation can be classically simulated in polynomial time via the Gottesman-Knill theorem \cite{gottesman_heisenberg_1998}.
-We also include an instance of a simple non-Clifford state, where we prepare the qubits pairwise in the entangled state $\frac{1}{\sqrt{2}} \ket{00} + \frac{e^{i \pi / 4}}{\sqrt{2}} \ket{11}$ and simulate the depolarizing channel for even values of $n$.
+Despite the depolarizing channel's exponentially large sample space of $4^n$ operators, the probability distribution $\{p_i\}$ can be sampled efficiently.
+Because these operations belong to the Clifford group \cite{gottesman_theory_1998}, this channel can be classically simulated in polynomial time according to the Gottesman-Knill theorem \cite{gottesman_heisenberg_1998}.
+Thus, we also include an instance of a simple non-Clifford state, where we prepare the qubits pairwise in the entangled state $\frac{1}{\sqrt{2}} \ket{00} + \frac{e^{i \pi / 4}}{\sqrt{2}} \ket{11}$ and simulate the depolarizing channel for even values of $n$.
 We measure the set of pairwise observables $\left\langle\hat{X}^{(2i)}\hat{X}^{(2i+1)}\right\rangle$ and compare to the following analytic result:

 We plot the mean squared error against the number of simulated qubits using our low-depth hybrid method.
-All results are combined in Figure \ref{depol_figure}.
+All results are combined in Fig. \ref{depol_figure}.
 As shown, our hybrid sampling method clearly outperforms the traditional ancilla-based approach.
 It also demonstrates consistently reliable results up to the maximum number of qubits.
 In contrast, circuits to run the multiplexing operations for the ancilla-based method become infeasible after 3 qubits.

 Despite the high numbers of qubits and the prevalence of errors, the simulations here still manage to faithfully capture the simulated state dynamics.
-In Figure \ref{hamming_figure}, we plot the Hamming weight distribution of the 27-qubit measurements alongside analytic expectation values.
-Expected bit-flip errors across each qubits skew the results away from the all zero state, yet not in a way that corrupts the overall distribution.
+In Fig. \ref{hamming_figure}, we plot the Hamming weight distribution of the 27-qubit measurements alongside analytic expectation values.
+Expected bit-flip errors across each qubit skew the results away from the all-zero state, yet not in a way that corrupts the overall distribution.
 We model the overall distribution as the depolarizing channel coupled with bit-flip errors of $p_X=4.7\%$ per qubit.

-\subsection{Noisy Hamiltonian Evolution}
+\subsection{Noisy Hamiltonian evolution}

-To look at the performance under a different exponentially propagating scheme, we simulate the two-qubit transverse-field Ising model (TFIM) under a noise channel which occurs at each discretized step.
+To look at the performance under a different exponentially growing scheme, we simulate the two-qubit transverse-field Ising model (TFIM) under a noise channel which occurs at each discretized step.